suhanaislam52/BMI-Calculator/README.md

 - Android SDK: Framework for building Android applications.

 - Gradle: Build automation tool for managing dependencies and builds.

+ ## Why Use This App?
+- <b>Simple & User-Friendly:</b> Easily enter your height and weight to get instant BMI results with clear health category classifications.

+- <b>Native Kotlin Android App:</b> Built with Kotlin for smooth performance and seamless integration on Android devices.

+- <b>Accurate Health Insights:</b> Helps you understand your body mass status—whether underweight, normal, overweight, or obese—so you can make informed lifestyle choices.

+- <b>Lightweight & Fast:</b> Minimal app size with quick calculations, no unnecessary features—just what you need.

 ## Installation
 1. Clone the Repository: